 The Alaska Mapping Initiative supports acquisition of new topographic map data and generation of updated maps for Alaska.
-The new data and maps raise the accuracy of Alaska topographic mapping to levels found common in the conterminous United States.
+The new data and maps raise the accuracy of Alaska topographic mapping to levels commonly found in the conterminous United States.

 New Elevation Data Available Statewide for Alaska

 In 2011 the Alaska Congressional Delegation requested federal support to modernize Alaska map data.
 Collection of a 5-meter resolution elevation grid for Alaska began in 2012, replacing the former 60-meter statewide elevation grid.
 Radar technology called IfSAR (Interferometric Synthetic Aperture Radar) was used to collect the data because it can penetrate the clouds, smoke, and haze often present in Alaska.
 Statewide airborne IfSAR collection was completed in 2020 and all data are now processed and available for download.
 The data are free to the public for any use.
 Alaska IfSAR acquisition supports the broader national 3D Elevation Program.

 A New Digital US Topo Map Series Is Available Statewide for Alaska

 'US Topo' is a digital topographic map format produced by USGS.
 11,278 new US Topo maps of Alaska were published by USGS from 2013 to 2021 and provide statewide map coverage at 1:25,000 map scale.
 Each map is created using new contours generated from the new IfSAR elevation data.
 The maps are distributed for free download and use in a convenient PDF format that can be viewed on a computer or mobile device, or printed to paper.
 A second round of new US Topo map generation will begin in summer 2022.